 Determining what breed will best fit your individual service dog needs is complicated and best determined with professional advice.
-Find a trainer who has a wide range of experience with different breeds and knows the breed traits of all or most of the AKC breeds.
-Not all trainers have this type of experience, so make sure to ask if this is a specialty of the trainer’s.
-A trainer who shows their dogs in conformation can be a good resource, because they spend time around all the breeds on a regular basis.
+Find a trainer who has a wide range of experience with different breeds of dogs and knows the breed traits of all or most of the AKC breeds.
+Not all trainers have this type of experience, so make sure to ask if this is a specialty of the trainer.
+A trainer who shows their service dogs in conformation can be a good resource, because they spend time around all the breeds on a regular basis.

-While you’re locating a trainer with extensive breed knowledge, there are some things you can do to begin the research process on your own.
+While you’re locating a trainer in Texas with extensive breed knowledge, there are some things you can do to begin the research process on your own.
 Here is some basic information, followed by some questions to ask yourself:

 There are seven groups of dogs registered with the American Kennel Club, and each of these groups was originally created and bred for specific jobs.

-The Working dog group includes breeds that were bred to perform jobs like guarding property, pulling sleds and rescue work.
+The Working dog group includes dog breeds that were bred to perform jobs like guarding property, pulling sleds and rescue work.
 Most of the dogs in this group are large breed dogs.

 The Herding group is, as its name implies, comprised of breeds who are naturally able to control the movements of other animals – usually livestock.
 The group includes a wide variety of sizes, shapes, and coat types.